AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Adding a link to a person : `link`
+### Managing a link of a person : `link`

-Adds a link to the specified person from the address book.
+Adds/updates/remove a link from the specified person from the address book.

 Format: `link INDEX {LINK}`

-* Adds a link to the person at the specified `INDEX`.
+* Adds a link to the person at the specified `INDEX` using `link INDEX LINK`.
 * If the person already has a link, the link will be updated according to the latest input from user.
 * To remove the link from a person, use `link INDEX` without the `LINK` parameter.
 * The index refers to the index number shown in the displayed person list.